 Sustainable Investment Strategies and a New Type of Responsibility for Asset Managers

 Sustainable investment is the order of the day.
-Read on to find out what the most important sustainable investment strategies are, and how important transparency is for asset managers.
+Read on to learn about the key sustainable investment strategies.
+Also, discover why transparency matters for asset managers.

 Consideration of sustainability aspects or ESG criteria (Environmental, Social, Governance) is standard procedure at many asset management companies today.
-For one thing, that is because investors, institutional asset owners, and private individuals with fixed assets are increasingly requesting it.
+For one thing, Investors, institutional asset owners, and private individuals with fixed assets are asking for it more and more.
 For another thing, this is occurring because new and constantly evolving regulatory requirements demand it.
-But what sustainable investment strategies can asset managers use?
+But what sustainable financial investments can asset managers suggest to their clients?

 What Sustainable Investment Strategies Are There?

-The spectrum of sustainable investment strategies ranges from the use of straightforward exclusion or inclusion criteria (e.g., based on the business activities of companies) to Impact Investing (in addition to a normal market return, a positive effect on the environment or society is also desired), to what is known as ESG Integration (ESG risks and opportunities are taken into account along with traditional risk and return expectations).
+Sustainable investment strategies vary widely.
+They can include simple exclusion or inclusion criteria based on company activities as well as Impact Investing that aims for a normal market return while also creating a positive effect on the environment or society.
+ESG Integration considers ESG risks and opportunities along with traditional risk and return expectations.

 4 Classic ESG Investment Strategies

-The list below is not exhaustive, but does provide a broad overview of the range of sustainable investment strategies available to asset managers:
+The list below is not complete.
+However, it provides a good overview of sustainable investment strategies for asset managers.

 1. Negative Screening